o2aman/o2aman/README.md

 ## 🎓 Education

 - **Bachelor of Business Administration**
-EU Business School, Barcelona, Cataluña
+EU Business School, Barcelona, Cataluña,
 2021
 - **Bachelor of Business Management and International Business (HONS)**
 Derby University, Derby, the UK,